LifeCanvas-Technologies/destripegui/README.md

 3. GPU destriping options
    * ```gpu-destripe --input <Input Directory> --output <Output Directory> --sigma1 <SIGMA1> --sigma2 <SIGMA2> --extra-smoothing True --gpu-chunksize 64```
    * Leave the ```extra-smoothing``` option to be True, and use 64 for gpu-chunksize unless the GPU is not a 4090 (which has 24GB vRAM.
 You may have to make it less for GPUs with less than that, and you can increase it for GPUs with larger vRAM)
+4. Safe Mode - To run the command line destriper in safe mode, activate the environment with ```conda activate command_line_destripe```, then run ```command_line_destripe -s```.
+This will display any acquisitions that the destriper interprets as ready to destripe, without taking any action.
+If you do not wish any of these acquisitions to be destriped, change the destripe tag in that acquisition's metadata tag accordingly before running the destriper in standard mode.